Christian Wolanin

 Personal Life

-Christian Wolanin is a dual citizen of Canada and the United States.
-He chose to represent the U.S. national team for the first time at the 2019 IIHF World Championship, highlighting his connection to both countries.
+Wolanin is a dual citizen of Canada and the United States, having been born in Quebec City and raised largely in Rochester, Michigan.
+He has represented the United States internationally, debuting with the U.S. national team at the 2019 IIHF World Championship.